luanillust/luanillustrates/_posts/2017-12-22-Hakuba-Mytata-Snow-Worries.md

 The staff are great, the in-house food was fantastic and the community couldn’t be any better.
 My gripes were that: the lodge wasn't the cleanest, a handful of bugs ran wild in the room and the hygienic facilities were lacking.
 Adding to that, the place was a fair distance away from the slopes, but the free buses made up for that -ish.

-Staff weren't available until later for the required orientation.
-This left us to loosely roam around; it was a lot of sparseness.
-Returning to the lodge, I was pleasantly surprised to learn that a bunch of them journeyed from Adelaide!
+Staff weren't available until later, for the required orientation.
+This left us to loosely roam around the sparse encompassing area.
+Returning to the lodge, I was pleasantly surprised to learn that a bunch of the staff journeyed from Adelaide!
 It seemed that everyone we bumped into was Australian: the gear hire guys, staff at _both_ of the lodges and the countless ones skiing alongside us.
 It was like never leaving home, a mini Australia if you will.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P013/P013JPND1302.jpg" alt="snowy mountain range at Hakuba"/>